antonytrupe/rfw/README.md

 magical portals that let you fast travel but age you based on normal travel speed

 ## TODO
+2. turn clock/timer
+6. combat
 1. unclaim character
-1. turn clock/timer
-1. touch controls
+3. touch controls
-2. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
+4. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
-3. random stats when spawning
+4. random stats when spawning
 4. no moving while incapacitated/dying/dead
 5. collision
-6. combat
 7. strafing
 8. leveling up system
 9. package as exe/etc with electron